About Earth’s Treasury

-I started Earth’s Treasury in 2012.
+I started Earth’s Treasury at the end of 2012.
 I’ve had a passion for minerals and gemstones since I was a small boy, when I dreamed of being a mineralogist.
 Life led me elsewhere, first to graduate school to pursue a PhD in Molecular Evolutionary Biology, and then into the world of technology and international finance.
 I left grad school before finishing my PhD thesis and started my first business, a very successful regional information technology consulting firm.
 The business won a number of awards and I was recognized regionally as an up and coming entrepreneur.
 Along the way, I was awarded my Masters degree for my graduate work–I refer to it as my “consolation prize.”
 After six years of rapid growth, I decided to merge my company with a large national accounting firm rather than seek venture capital funding.
 In short order I was asked to lead that firm’s national IT consulting business and serve as their Chief Technology Officer.
 I led that business to new levels of success and was even featured in a cover story for “Accounting Technology” magazine.
 While I enjoyed my time with that firm, after several years I chose to take a new opportunity with a globally recognized leader in finance and departed for Los Angeles.
 As Chief Technology Officer of for this firm, I created a new strategy that helped lead the business to new success.
 I was subsequently appointed Chief Operating Officer of their analytics software business and turned that business around, positioning it for renewed growth.
 While I experienced great success in the corporate executive roles I filled, I longed to go back to my entrepreneurial roots and pursue some of my many passions.

 In 2011, while on a trip in western San Diego County to hunt for rare wildflowers, I was reminded of the fact that southern California hosts a number of gem-bearing pegmatite deposits when I came across an exposed pegmatite.
 As I dug through the float material around the pegmatite I found some beautiful schorl crystals.
 While I had kept an interest in minerals and had been building a collection through purchases, this rekindled my interest in minerals and gemstones to a much higher degree, especially my interest in collecting my own gems and minerals.
 I began researching collecting localities in southern California and in the process I made a connection with the team at the Oceanview Mine in Pala, California.
 Starting in the spring of 2012, I began working with the mining crew at the Oceanview Mine.
 I was fortunate that the crew allowed me to join them working underground, and after a period of training I received my MSHA certification as an underground hard rock miner.
 I spent nearly a year working with the crew several days a week, drilling, blasting and mucking–all in the pursuit of gems and minerals.
 As an avid photographer, I posted pictures of many of my adventures online, and soon my friends and family began asking if I could get them faceted gemstones, jewelry or mineral specimens.
 I realized that this was my opportunity to pursue my passions and return to being an entrepreneur, and made the decision to found Earth’s Treasury.